Abidjan: Education

 The Université Félix Houphouët-Boigny was founded in 1964.

 In Ivory Coast, the enrollment rate is 74% and access to secondary education is limited by an entrance assessment at the 6th stage after which one-third of students are allowed to continue their studies.
 24% of the student population resides in Abidjan, which comprises 20% of the total population.
 Abidjan is the location of the main educational institutions in Ivory Coast.
 These include the Lycée Classique d'Abidjan, the Lycée Sainte-Marie de Cocody, Lycée garçon de Bingerville, and Mami Adjoua the Lyceum.
 The Blaise Pascal Abidjan school is a French school – a school who has signed an agreement with the AEFE.
 Recently the Lycée International Jean-Mermoz re-opened which was initially called College International Jean-Mermoz, founded by Pierre Padovani.
 The Institution suffered from a devastating war and was forced to close.
+The city also hosts a campus of the HEC Paris business school.